 The name says it all: Localis puts an emphasis on local ingredients, without being all braggadocious about it on the New American menu.
 Inside the low-key yet upscale space, dishes change with the seasons and come artistically plated with a pleasing balance of fat and acid.
 The mushroom carbonara wins the award for vegetarian dish most likely to trick you into thinking it’s made with meat.

-In the stripmall centric Little Saigon south of downtown, you could spend the entirety of a culinary trip sampling foods not just from this neighborhood, but this very block.
-Quan Nem Ninh Hoa stands above the rest of the Vietnamese restaurants with its nem nuong cuon spring rolls.
+In the stripmall centric Little Saigon, Quan Nem Ninh Hoa stands above the rest of the Vietnamese restaurants with its nem nuong cuon spring rolls.
 The house special has you dip rice paper wraps into a thin bucket of water and load it with charbroiled ground pork, mint, pickled carrots and crispy rolls.
 It’s a choose-your-own-spring-roll adventure.

 The Selland family owns a number of restaurants throughout Sacramento that have come to define the scene, including the upscale and hard-to-reserve Kitchen.
 For a more accessible outing, their restaurant Ella offers white-tablecloth charm and thoughtful menus with entrees centered on the meat as much as the farmer’s market vegetables.
 Order the flagship cocktail with gin and house-made rainforest quinine tonic.